Kraken80/Kraken80/README.md

 ## My Projects

+### C Programs
+- Disaster Island (unfinished)
+  - A 2D platformer game.
+This game randomly generates its world.
+Uses the OpenGL, SDL2, and Freetype libraries.

 ### TI-84 Assembler Programs
 - Assembler (unfinished)
   - This program allows you to edit ez80 code on the calculator itself.